Why stem cell therapy did not work for your knee pain

 Here is the extraordinary part:

 You need to treat the whole knee.
-Here is more and a primary reason not only for why Prolotherapy and stem cell therapy for knee osteoarthritis will not achieve the desired results:
+The primary reasons why Prolotherapy and stem cell therapy will not achieve the desired results:

 “(In this study) extra-articular injection (those to the outer and surrounding ligaments and tendons) in addition to intra-articular injection (directly into the knee meniscus and cartilage area) was not included in the research protocol.